Greeneville (Tenn.).

 Andrew Johnson Family Papers

-This collection contains the papers of the Andrew Johnson Family, spanning over a century from 1835 to 1967.
-Four series contain correspondence, legal and financial documents, photographs, articles, calling cards, manuscripts, and more belonging to Andrew and Eliza M. Johnson, David T. and Martha (Johnson) Patterson, Andrew J. and Martha B. Patterson, Margaret J. (Patterson) Bartlett, and others.
+This collection contains the papers of the Andrew Johnson family, spanning over a century from 1835 to 1967.
+Though the collection consists primarily of correspondence, other materials are included such as legal and financial documents, photographs, articles, calling cards, manuscripts, and more.
+Family members represented include Andrew and Eliza M. Johnson, David T. and Martha (Johnson) Patterson, Andrew J. and Martha B. Patterson, Margaret J. (Patterson) Bartlett, and others.

 Charles Morris Civil War Letters